sighjs/sigh/README.md

 ```
 The first argument is used to pass information to the plugin, the subsequent arguments are passed via the `Sigh.js` file.
 This argument has the following fields:

- * stream: Bacon.js stream to adapt.
+ * `stream`: Bacon.js stream to adapt.
- * treeIndex: depth-first index of operator in pipeline tree.
+ * `treeIndex`: depth-first index of operator within pipeline tree.
 This can be written to in order to this to set the treeIndex for the next pipeline operation otherwise it is incremented by one.
- * watch: true if and only if the `-w` flag was used.
+ * `watch`: true if and only if the `-w` flag was used.
+ * `environment`: environment being biult (change with the `-e` or `--environment` flag).

 Assuming the plugin above is called `suffixer` it could be used in a Sighfile like:
 ```javascript